Best small personal loans

 What is a small personal loan?

 Small personal loans are low-cost, short-term installment loans geared toward borrowers with little to no credit history.
 Offered by national banks, community banks and credit unions, these loans have maximums of up to $5,000.
-They’re regulated on a federal and state level to ensure that the costs remain low.
+They’re regulated at a federal and state level to ensure that the costs remain low.

 Designed to be an affordable alternative to payday loans, small personal loans can be used for a wide range of expenses.
 People may use small loans for expenses like: